pgdr/textrain/README.md

 The `x` and `y` positions can be used to get the bounding box of each word in the PDF document.

+TODO: use `pdftotext -bbox` and parse HTML instead of homemade bbox.